quickwit-oss/quickwit/docs/log-management/send-logs/using-otel-collector.md

 ---
-title: Using OTEL Collector
+title: Send logs from OTEL Collector
+sidebar_label: Using OTEL collector
 description: Using OTEL Collector
-tags: [otel, collector, traces]
+tags: [otel, collector, log]
 sidebar_position: 1
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If you already have your own OpenTelemetry Collector and want to export your traces to Quickwit, you need a new OLTP gRPC exporter in your config.yaml:
+If you already have your own OpenTelemetry Collector and want to export your logs to Quickwit, you need a new OLTP gRPC exporter in your config.yaml:

 <Tabs>